 Using a set of Glideaway MODEL #8A mounting plates you can attach the old queen size headboard that bolt up to a full sized bed frame with bolt up connection plates.
 For example a person can bolt the adapter plate to a queen headboard designed to bolt up and then simply bolt it to the full size bed frame.
 The slots permit horizontal and vertical adjustments.

-If the queen headboard has vertical slots where the old time hook wood or metal side frames used to slide in then you would use a Down Hook accessory.
+If the queen size bed headboard has vertical slots where the old time hook wood or metal side frames used to slide in then you would use a Down Hook accessory.
 The Down hooks utilize 2 heavy-duty steel brackets with down hooks that simply hook over standard pins in the vertical slots of the headboard.
 You could then use a bolt on frame with a set of MODEL #8A Mounting plates as mentioned above.

 Lastly some headboards need no modifications at all and simply have an additional spot to attach a headboard that is located 3 inches inside of the queen mounting position by bolting up the frame,